aergoio/aergolite/README.md

 The network traffic is also lightweight to reduce energy consumption.
 New packets are transferred only when there are new database transactions.

-This technology allows us to run a real private blockchain on IoT and mobile devices.
+This technology allows us to run a private blockchain on IoT and mobile devices.

-AergoLite is also easy to use.
 You do not need to know how a blockchain works to use it.

 Supported OS: